Invoca/developer-docs/README.md

 # Developer Portal
 The [developer portal](http://developers.invoca.net) contains public documentation about our APIs.
 The documentation is hosted by [ReadTheDocs](http://readthedocs.org) (RTD).
 All the documentation is contained in this repo and is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) markup language.
+Two IMPORTANT things to note:
-Changes made to this repo are AUTOMATICALLY picked up by RTD and published to the site.
+1. Changes made to this repo are AUTOMATICALLY picked up by RTD and published to the site.
+2. You should no longer update the documentation that is present in the API controllers.
+This documentation will be removed shortly.

 ## Getting Started
 1. Clone this repo